 What cleaners can I use on my bathroom vanity?

-Although they’re quite effective at getting rid of the gross in showers and toilets, we don’t really recommend abrasive cleaners for vanity cabinets that are made of wood or wood-like materials, or for natural stone counters.
-The cleaners can actually cause damage to certain surfaces, so proceed with caution.
+Although they’re quite effective at removing the gross in showers and toilets, we don’t recommend abrasive cleaners for vanity cabinets made of wood or wood-like materials or for natural stone counters.
+The cleaners can cause damage to certain surfaces, so proceed with caution.

 What can you do to protect the bathroom vanity from moisture?

-There are sealants for countertops and backsplashes, as well as for vanity medicine cabinets that are made of similar materials as the lower vanity cabinet.
+There are sealants for countertops and backsplashes and vanity medicine cabinets made of similar materials as the lower vanity cabinet.
 It’s also a good idea to install a high-powered vent fan in the bathroom to draw out moisture during shower and bath use.

 Related: Best Tips For Dealing With Soap Scum

 As you can see, bathroom vanity care isn’t as difficult as you might have anticipated.
 And, with a little regular cleaning and attention, vanities can provide you with years of enjoyment.
 Most people who take proper care of their vanities usually change them for the sake of style long before they lose any function or become damaged with age.

 Ensure you learn how to care for your specific vanity to enjoy years of use and avoid issues with mold, mildew, damage, and other moisture problems.